bernds/GAPFixFractal/README.md

 ## Limitations

 Among the things currently known to need improvement are:
-- The DEM algorithm works better than in the initial release (thanks Claude!), but still has issues rendering Julia sets near the origin point.
-- There are also overflow issues at higher power variants that lead to some banding in color gradients which are supposed to be smooth.
 - The "Spider" formula doesn't produce quite the same images seen elsewhere on the web.
 Probably a math error somewhere.
 - Color palettes are still somewhat haphazard and subject to change.